netgroup-polito/un-sdo-resourcemanager/README.md

 	unix_sock_rw_perms = "0770"
 ```

+- Adds your unix user inside the "libvirtd" group (adduser netgroup libvirtd)

-- Adds your unix user inside the "libvirtd" group
+- Adds your webserver unix user inside the "libvirtd" group (adduser www-data libvirtd)

-- Updates the files update_resources.php and password.txt with the right credentials
+- Updates the files update_resources.php (username) and password.txt (create this file with inside your password) with the right credentials

+- Change the default Apache2 port to 8079 (edit ports.conf and sites-enabled/000-default.conf)

 # HTTP API